-Due to the highly sensitive nature of the Project, the Potential Provider is required to take adequate steps to ensure suitable protection of, and keep confidential, all information received as part of the Scope of Work, including, as necessary, limits on access to IT systems and password protections.
+Due to the highly sensitive nature of the project, the Potential Provider is required to take adequate steps to ensure suitable protection of, and keep confidential, all information received as part of this contract, including, as necessary, limits on access to IT systems and password protections.
 There will be serious consequences should any information make its way to the public domain.